 The Study uses the District's FYE 2018 budget as the base year and the model projects the District's revenue requirements through FYE 2027; however, the recommended water rates herein are for FYE 2019 through FYE 2023, as the District will continue to periodically review rates and take a measured approach with any potential rate adjustments.
 Certain cost escalation assumptions and inputs based on discussions with District Staff were incorporated into the Study to adequately model expected future costs of the Hemet / San Jacinto service area's and Garner Valley's expenses, as seen in Table 3-1.
 The District currently has access to groundwater in two basins: Canyon Basin and Upper Basin.
 The distinct difference between both basins is their depths, with Canyon Basin being the shallower of the two, reducing production costs within the Canyon Basin.
 Based on FYE 2017 production data provided by District staff, approximately 2,224 AF of groundwater is available in Canyon Basin, whereas approximately 5,054 AF of groundwater is available in Upper Canyon.
-The District obtain additional water from wells on each contract customer's property.
+The District has contract agreements with two customers know as McMillian and Washburn, in which, the District obtain additional water from wells on each contract customer's property.
 Water transferred from McMillian is used to serve potable customers and water transferred from Washburn is used to serve non-potable customers.
 Historically, the District receives approximately 2,000 AF of water from McMillian (Contract Water) for potable use.
 Water supplies are further discussed in Section 4.2.4.1.